Generally speaking, courage is not about being fearless,

 Moral: Sometimes struggles are exactly what we need in our life.
 If nature allowed us to go through our life without any obstacles, it would cripple us.
 We would not be as strong as what we could have been.

-It takes courage, patience and discipline to grow up and become who you are meant to be.
+It takes courage, patience and discipline to grow up and become

 Short story: When the river meets the sea